needle-mirror/com.unity.purchasing.udp/Documentation~/UDP_via_Unity_IAP.md

 Remember to **Sync to UDP** every IAP Product that you add to the catalog under the **UDP Configuration** section, using the button immediately below the price field:
 ![img](images/image_47.png)

-Otherwise your IAP Product is not synced with the IAP Catalog on the UDP Console.
+Otherwise your IAP Product will NOT be synced with the IAP Catalog on the UDP Console.

-This would result in this IAP Product not being synced with the store.
+Which will ultimately result in this IAP Product not being synced with the store.

 Before you build, make sure you set **UDP as Build Target:**
 ![img](images/image_48.png)